 ***However, recent concessions were announced for some NZ 189 visa holders and applicants which means they may be able to apply for citizenship without holding PR for 12 months.

 Things are slightly different when it comes to children born in Australia; we’ll summarise that below.

 Citizenship application fee

-The application fee is $285 per adult.
 There is no fee for a child aged under 16 years who applies at the same time as their parents.
-If you’re using a Registered Migration Agent to manage your application, there will be a separate fee associated with obtaining that assistance.
+If you’re using a Registered Migration Agent to manage your application, there will be a separate fee to pay for their professional management of your case.